dnth/dnth.github.io/content/portfolio/how_to_10x_your_od_model_and_deploy_50fps_cpu/index.md

 OpenVINO is a toolkit to optimize DL models.
 It enables a model to be optimized once and deployed on any supported Intel hardware including CPU, GPU, VPU, and FPGAs.

+To optimize a model, we will use a tool known as [Model Optimizer](https://docs.openvino.ai/latest/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) (MO) by Intel.
+MO converts all floating-point weights of the original model to FP16 data type.

-To optimize a model, we must the ONNX model into the OpenVINO Intermediate Representation (IR) form.
+The resulting form is known as the OpenVINO Intermediate Representation (IR) or called the compressed FP16 model.
-The IR consist of a `.xml` and `.bin` file.
-With these files, you can deploy them on any of the supported Intel hardware.
+The compressed FP16 model takes half the disk space compared to the original model and may have some negligible accuracy drop.

 Let's convert our model into the IR form.
 For that, we need to install the `openvino-dev` package.